djeada/Databases-Notes/notes/02_database_design/01_requirements_analysis.md

-## Requirements Analysis and Example
+## Database Requirements Analysis

-Requirements analysis is an important step in database design.
-It helps define the scope and functionality of the database system.
+Database requirements analysis is a crucial phase in the database design process.
+It defines the scope and features of the database, ensuring that it meets the needs of its users and supports the objectives of the business.

-## Requirements Analysis Process
+## Database Requirements Analysis Process

-### Identify Stakeholders
+### Stakeholder Identification

-- Identify the individuals and groups participating in the project, including users, developers, and management.
+- Recognize all individuals and groups involved in the project, including end users, developers, and management.
-- Engage stakeholders in discussions to collect their needs and expectations.
+- Engage these stakeholders in conversations to understand their requirements and expectations.

-### Understand the Business Domain
+### Business Domain Understanding

-- Develop a comprehensive understanding of the organization's processes, goals, and limitations.
+- Establish an in-depth understanding of the organization's operations, goals, and constraints.
-- Identify the crucial data entities, relationships, and attributes that need to be represented in the database.
+- Identify essential data entities, their relationships, and attributes that the database needs to represent.

-### Define the Scope
+### Scope Definition

-- Clearly define the boundaries of the database system, including its intended purpose and functionality.
+- Explicitly determine the range and functionality of the database system.
-- Identify any limitations, such as budget, timeline, or technology requirements.
+- Recognize constraints such as budget, timeline, or specific technology requirements.

-### Collect and Document Requirements
+### Requirement Collection and Documentation

-- Gather and document functional requirements, such as data storage, data retrieval, and data manipulation operations.
+- Assemble and document functional requirements like data storage, data retrieval, and data manipulation needs.
-- Gather and document non-functional requirements, such as performance, scalability, security, and maintainability.
+- Gather and detail non-functional requirements such as performance, scalability, security, and maintainability.

-### Prioritize Requirements
+### Requirement Prioritization

-- Rank requirements based on their significance to the project and the stakeholders.
+- Organize requirements based on their importance to the project and stakeholders.
-- Identify any conflicting requirements and collaborate with stakeholders to resolve them.
+- Recognize any contradicting requirements and work with stakeholders to reconcile them.

-### Validate and Verify Requirements
+### Requirement Validation and Verification

-- Review the requirements with stakeholders to ensure they accurately represent their needs and expectations.
+- Revisit the requirements with stakeholders to ensure they correctly capture their needs and expectations.
-- Verify the feasibility and consistency of the requirements with the project scope and constraints.
+- Authenticate the feasibility and consistency of the requirements within the defined project scope and constraints.

-## Key Considerations in Requirements Analysis
+## Considerations During Database Requirements Analysis

-### Data Model
+### Data Model Selection

-- Select an appropriate data model based on the organization's data structure, relationships, and access patterns.
+- Choose a fitting data model that aligns with the organization's data structure, relationships, and access patterns.

-### Scalability
+### Scalability Considerations

-- Consider the system's capacity to handle increasing data volumes and user loads.
+- Plan for the system's ability to manage increased data volumes and user loads.
-- Evaluate the necessity for horizontal or vertical scaling.
+- Ascertain the need for horizontal (more machines) or vertical scaling (more power on the same machine).

-### Performance
+### Performance Requirements

-- Assess the performance requirements for read and write operations, latency, and throughput.
+- Define performance metrics for read and write operations, latency, and throughput.
-- Identify potential bottlenecks and optimization strategies.
+- Identify possible performance issues and develop strategies for optimization.

 ### Data Integrity and Consistency

-- Determine the level of data integrity and consistency required by the application.
+- Identify the level of data integrity and consistency the application requires.
-- Establish rules and constraints to maintain data integrity, such as primary keys, foreign keys, and constraints.
+- Implement rules and constraints to preserve data integrity, such as primary keys, foreign keys, and unique, check, and not null constraints.

-### Security and Compliance
+### Security and Compliance Measures

-- Evaluate the security requirements, including access control, encryption, and auditing.
+- Evaluate the database's security needs, including user access control, data encryption, and auditing.
-- Identify any regulatory or industry compliance requirements that may impact the database design.
+- Determine any regulatory or industry compliance standards that could influence the database design.

 ### Integration and Interoperability

-- Consider the need for integration with other systems or data sources.
+- Consider the necessity for integration with existing systems or data sources.
-- Identify any data migration or conversion requirements.
+- Identify any requirements related to data migration or conversion.

-## Example: University Database
+## Example: University Database System

-### Identify Stakeholders
+### Stakeholder Identification

-- University administrators
+- University Administration
-- Professors
+- Faculty Members
 - Students
-- IT department
+- IT Department

-### Understand the Business Domain
+### Business Domain Understanding

-- University processes include course registration, student enrollment, and grading.
+- Processes in a university context include course registration, student enrollment, and grade management.
-- Key data entities: students, courses, professors, and enrollments.
+- Primary data entities: Students, Courses, Professors, and Course Enrollments.

-### Define the Scope
+### Scope Definition

-- The database will store and manage information about students, courses, and enrollments.
+- The database is tasked with storing and managing vital data about students, courses, and course enrollments.
-- Constraints: limited budget, implementation within 6 months, using open-source technologies.
+- Constraints: Operating within a limited budget, the system must be implemented within a 6-month timeline, and must exclusively utilize open-source technologies.

-### Collect and Document Requirements
+### Requirements Collection and Documentation

 #### Functional Requirements:

-- Store student information (name, student ID, contact details, program).
+- Maintain a record of student details (name, student ID, contact details, enrolled program).
-- Store course information (course ID, name, description, professor, schedule).
+- Store details about courses (course ID, name, description, assigned professor, schedule).
-- Store enrollment information (student, course, semester, grade).
+- Keep track of enrollment details (student, enrolled course, semester, grade).
-- Retrieve a list of courses offered in a semester.
+- Enable retrieval of a list of courses offered in a specific semester.
-- Retrieve a list of students enrolled in a specific course.
+- Support retrieval of a list of students enrolled in a particular course.
-- Update student contact details.
+- Facilitate updates to student contact details.
-- Update course details.
+- Enable modifications to course details.
-- Record grades for enrolled students.
+- Record grading information for students enrolled in courses.

 #### Non-functional Requirements:

-- Performance: Response time for queries should not exceed 2 seconds.
+- Performance: Query response times should not exceed 2 seconds.
-- Scalability: The database should handle up to 10,000 students and 1,000 courses.
+- Scalability: The system should efficiently handle up to 10,000 students and 1,000 courses.
-- Security: Only authorized users can access and modify data.
+- Security: Ensure data access and modification only by authorized personnel.
-- Maintainability: The database should be easy to update and maintain.
+- Maintainability: The system should be designed for easy updates and maintenance.

-### E. Prioritize Requirements
+### Requirements Prioritization

-- Essential: Storing and retrieving student, course, and enrollment information.
+- Essential: Storing and retrieving core data related to students, courses, and enrollments.
-- Important: Updating student and course details, recording grades.
+- Important: Facilitating updates to student and course details, and recording of grades.
-- Desirable: Fast response times, scalability, security, and maintainability.
+- Desirable: Achieving fast response times, scalability, strong security, and maintainability.

-### F. Validate and Verify Requirements
+### Requirements Validation and Verification

-- Review the requirements with stakeholders to ensure they meet their needs.
+- Discuss and confirm requirements with stakeholders to ensure they meet their needs and expectations.
-- Verify that the requirements are feasible within the project scope and constraints.
+- Ensure that the listed requirements can be realistically implemented within the defined project scope and constraints.

+#### Example Data Tables:

 1. Students